03 April 2012

 The Kokomo Astronomy Club will also be present on Sunday to set up their own personal telescopes, which will allow for a variety of views.

-The Observatory, 105 E. Rebecca Lane, opens its doors to the Kokomo community on the second Sunday of each month during the spring and fall semesters.
+The Observatory, 105 E. Rebecca Lane, opens its doors to the Kokomo community on the second Sunday of each month.
+The next open house is scheduled for May 13.
 Free parking is available.

 Indiana University Kokomo serves north central Indiana.